Close

 kindle-5 nook-5 ebooks-5 google play-5 kobo-5

-opens in a new windowThe Soprano Sorceress opens in a new windowthe soprano sorceress by l.e. modesitt, jr. by L.E.
+The Soprano Sorceressthe soprano sorceress by l.e. modesitt, jr. by L.E.
 Modesitt, Jr. — $3.99

 On Erde, Anna Marshall is no longer just a professional singer.
 In this world, song is magic, making Anna a sorceress, potentially the strongest in Erde.
 Here, a wrong note can mean death to a sorcerer, but Anna’s lifetime of training means she can sing more powerfully and precisely than anyone else.
 Her power does not go unnoticed and makes her a target.
 To survive, Anna must learn enough song-magic and understand this new world.